 - Colin Cowie’s Tips for Creating the Perfect Wedding Photo Book

-- Classic and Contemporary Wedding Photo Book Ideas
+- Classic and Contemporary Wedding Album Ideas

+It might take a couple of months for your full selection of wedding photos to arrive.
 Chances are you hired a professional wedding photographer to capture your wedding day.
 The good news is that you’ll end up with polished and edited images which will become the foundation of a great photo book.
 The bad news?
 You’ll have to wait up to eight weeks or more for the final images.

 If you’re eager to get started, you can.
-Take this time to collect photographs from friends and family who were at your wedding, or those from the photo booth, if you had one.
+Take this time to collect photographs from friends and family who were at your wedding or those from the photo booth, if you had one.
 Colin even suggests creating a smaller more intimate book of these photos as a fun complement to the primary album.

+It’s important to love every photo in your album.
 Your primary photo book should feature photographs that you simply can’t live without, the ones that capture exactly how you felt or what you did on your wedding day.
 Colin refers to this process as “ruthless editing,” the key to creating the perfect wedding photo album.

 “Always pick a style that complements the style of your wedding and is true to your personality,” says Colin.

+Today’s quality photo books come in a variety of covers.
 Do you want a hard photo cover with a glossy finish, a premium leather cover, or a premium crushed silk cover?
-Shutterfly® makes it easy for you to find a cover that matches the formality and style of your wedding day.
+Shutterfly makes it easy for you to find a cover that matches the formality and style of your wedding day.
 Want something easy and classic?

 There are many ways you can enhance and customize your wedding photo book.
 Whether you want a gift box or a dust jacket, finishing touches complete your wedding album experience.
 Consider choosing extras that are practical and add beauty to your book.
 For example, if you plan to include mementos from your wedding, a memorabilia pocket placed inside of the album is worth the extra money so you can safely store the keepsakes along with the rest of the images.

 Tips for Creating the Perfect Wedding Photo Book

 To design a book that flows chronologically and tells a story, arrange your photos in sections, such as ceremony, cocktails, dinner, and then dance party.
 For example, you don’t want to feature an image from the reception before one from the ceremony.

 Photographers today know to capture everything from the surroundings of the location to the napkins on the dinner table.
 Include these images in your book to help you recall the beauty of your day.
 Also, don’t forget to include photographs of family members, even if they were not in your wedding party.

 While it’s important to pick your favorites, make sure you get a nice mix of both posed and candid shots.
 Posed photographs can be creative and stunning, but candid shots are usually the ones that capture the raw emotions of the day.
 An equal mix of both should accurately reflect the mood and feeling of your wedding day.

 A photo wedding book can feature more than just gorgeous and touching photographs.
 In fact, the best books feature a combination of beautiful and comical moments, such as the moment your ring bearer refuses to walk down the aisle or when Aunt Patty kicks off her heels on the dance floor.

 Every good story has a beginning and an end.
 While sifting through your photos for favorites, keep an eye out for the perfect opening image to your book as well as a final shot that will complete your story.

-- Create your photo album now.
-“There is no magic timeframe to this, however I suggest making your album sooner rather than later.
+There is no magic timeframe to this, however, I suggest making your album sooner rather than later.
 A year goes by and you are now looking for a new home or getting ready for baby number one!
 Don’t do tomorrow what you can do today.
-It’s also good to get it done so you can share it with your visiting family and friends.”
+It’s also good to get it done so you can share it with your visiting family and friends.

-Classic and Contemporary Wedding Photo Book Ideas
+Classic and Contemporary Wedding Album Ideas

 With so many lovely styles and books to choose from, deciding on the perfect wedding photo book can be overwhelming.
 Get inspired by our favorite classic and contemporary wedding photo book ideas and styles that are stunning and easy to make on your own.

-Classic Wedding Photo Book
+Classic Wedding Photo Book Design

-Choose Classic Wedding to create your personalized photo book, or check out some other classic choices from Shutterfly®:
+Choose Classic Wedding to create your personalized photo book, or check out some other classic choices from Shutterfly:

-Contemporary Wedding Photo Book
+Contemporary Wedding Photo Book Style

 This creative and beautiful wedding photo book is ideal for modern and contemporary wedding themes and styles, offering lovely typography, unique embellishments, and sophisticated frames.
 Designed by Mirna Morphis, the Contemporary Wedding photo book might just be the perfect way to showcase your wedding day images.

-Watercolor Wedding Photo Book
+Watercolor Wedding Photo Book Theme

-Shutterfly® Personalized Wedding Photo Books
+Shutterfly Personalized Wedding Photo Books

 Shutterfly has three ways you can make personalized wedding photo books: